go-micah/chat-cli/README.md

 ## Prerequisites

-1. You will need an AWS account
+1. You will need an [AWS account](https://aws.amazon.com)
-2. You will need to enable the LLMs you wish to use in Amazon Bedrock
+2. You will need to enable the LLMs you wish to use in Amazon Bedrock via the [Model Access](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess) page in the AWS Console.
+The defualt LLMs for both Chat and Prompt commands are proivded by Anthropic, so it is recommended to enables these as a starting point.
-3. You will need to run `aws config` from the command line to set up your default profile
+3. You will need to install the [AWS CLI](https://docs.aws.amazon.com/cli/) tool and run `aws config` from the command line to set up credentials.
-4. You will need Go installed on your system
+4. You will need [Go[(tomorrow https://go.dev) v1.22.1 installed on your system.
+You can type `go version` to ensure you have the correct version installed.

-## Compile
+## Build

+To build the project from source, clone this repo to your local machine and use [Make](https://www.gnu.org/software/make/manual/make.html) to build the binary.

+    $ git clone git@github.com:go-micah/chat-cli.git
+    $ cd chat-cli
     $ make

 ## Run

+To run the program from within the same directory use the following command syntax.

     $ ./bin/chat-cli <command> <args> <flags>

 ## Help

-You can get help at anytime with the `--help` flag
+You can get help at anytime with the `--help` flag.
+Typing `--help` after any command will display args and flags available to that command.

-## Use
+## Commands

 There are currently two ways to interact with LLMs through this interface.